 1. Hauz Khas Village

 Located in South Delhi, this affluent village is an escape from the hustle and bustle of the city.
-Situated in a quiet area it is easy to get lost amongst the narrow streets.
+Situated in a quiet area it is easy to get lost amongst the narrow streets of the Hauz Khas Village.

 There are many cute boutique shops just off of the main road (put Beast Craft into your GPS) where you may find something beautiful to take home with you.
-Give yourself about 1.5 hours to wander around and enjoy the peacefulness of this place.
+Give yourself about 1.5 hours to wander around the Hauz Khas Village and enjoy the peacefulness of this place.

 There are also some trendy restaurants and cafes where you can stop to have a bite before heading off to the next thing on your list!